cp024s/100-days-of-RTL/Day-23/ReadMe.md

 You can use this module in your larger Verilog design to create a universal shift register that suits your specific requirements.
 Make sure to instantiate this module and connect the inputs and outputs appropriately within your design.

-To test the Verilog code for the universal shift register, you can create a testbench.
-A testbench simulates the behavior of your module and checks if it's working correctly.
-Here's a basic testbench for the universal shift register:

 ## In this testbench: